ClayLipscomb/Odapter/README.md

 }
 ```

-See Tester/Tester.cs for more code samples.
+See Tester/Tester.cs for more code examples.